Who are we?

 We are a multidisciplinary team listening to and representing women and families; working to improve and develop local maternity and neonatal services.
 Our members are local parents, birth workers such as antenatal teachers and doulas, NHS staff including midwives, doctors and health visitor as well as the commissioners of the maternity and neonatal services.

-Our volunteer Service User Representatives take feedback from the community and look for themes in people’s experience of the care they receive – right from their antenatal booking appointment through to their discharge from the maternity or neonatal service.
+Our volunteer Parent Reps gather feedback from the community and look for themes in people’s experience of the care they receive – right from their antenatal booking appointment through to their discharge from the maternity or neonatal service.
 We then work with our NHS colleagues to improve and maintain those services.

 You may feel that alone, your opinions and feelings about your maternity care, whether good or bad, will not make a difference, but by drawing experiences together as a group we can make sure that our voices are heard and taken seriously.
 At the Royal Berkshire we have a long history of collaborative working between staff and families and are very proud of the changes and improvements that we have achieved together.